luci-project/eval-atc23/libxcrypt/README.md

 The previously generated test application and the test cases (`.so`) are dynamically linked against official *libcrypt1* packages in [Debian](https://www.debian.org/) ([Bullseye](https://www.debian.org/releases/bullseye/)), and [Ubuntu](https://ubuntu.com/) ([Focal](https://releases.ubuntu.com/focal/) & [Jammy](https://releases.ubuntu.com/jammy/)).

-[Debian Buster](https://www.debian.org/releases/buster/) is omitted since it uses glibcs libcrypt.
+[Debian Buster](https://www.debian.org/releases/buster/) is omitted since it uses glibc's libcrypt.

 For each release of a distribution, we test all published builds (during development phase and after stable release) by starting with the first build and replacing it with the subsequent builds after a certain time.
 If an update cannot be applied, the test application is restarted, dynamically linked against the build causing the incompatibility and the replacement starts again.